The first part of our RIB buyer’s guide provides some helpful tips and useful background information.

 Once you have a better idea of the type of boat you are looking for and have worked out your budget, then in many ways the search becomes easier.
 The best place to do this in the early stages is by searching online.
 Most online marketplaces enable you to refine your search to suit your requirements and some have advanced search features which will notify you if a boat matching your search criteria comes on the market.

 By signing into online forums, you can quickly get advice from people with experience.
 If you browse online you will find several for RIB enthusiasts.
-Here are a couple of good ones to get you started:
+Here is one to get you started: www.rib.net

 Visit the boat shows if you can, not only to look at the boats, but talk to the people working in the boating industry - designers, manufacturers, finance people, the training schools and more.
 Most will happily offer their advice at these shows and are used to doing so.
 There are many boat shows held around the UK during the year, the largest being London (every January) and Southampton (every September).
 There is also RIBEX a dedicated RIB boat show held annually in Cowes, Isle of Wight.